 Back to Lexis®PSL Restructuring and Insolvency

 This Practice Note considers various corporate insolvency procedures, such as liquidation (or winding up), administration, appointment of a receiver and a company voluntary arrangement (CVA) and outlines the possible tax consequences for the company in that procedure.
-This Practice Note was produced in partnership with David Irvine of Kirkland & Ellis LLP, Nathan Langford of Kirkland & Ellis LLP and Philip Ridgway of Temple Tax Chambers.
+This Practice Note was produced in partnership with David Irvine of Goodwin Procter LLP, Nathan Langford of Kirkland & Ellis LLP and Philip Ridgway of Temple Tax Chambers.

 If you expected to see yourself on this page, click here.